Myanmar's Suu Kyi vows to call shots after election landslide

 Sunday's vote was Myanmar's first general election since the military ceded power to a quasi-civilian government in 2011, ushering in reforms and opening up to foreign investors.

 Money from abroad flowed in quickly as sanctions were eased.
-Foreign direct investment stood at $8 billion (£5.30 billion) in fiscal 2014/15, more than five times the flows recorded just two years earlier.
+Foreign direct investment stood at $8 billion in fiscal 2014/15, more than five times the flows recorded just two years earlier.

 Religious tension, fanned by Buddhist nationalists whose actions have intimidated Myanmar's Muslim minority, marred the election campaign.
 Among those excluded from voting were around a million Rohingya Muslims who are effectively stateless in their own land.